Skip to main content

 Application Settings

-- Click the three-dot menu in the top-left corner and select Settings.
+• Click the three-dot menu in the top-right corner and select Settings.

-- Here you can change the application language, manage data-saving preferences, and toggle notification sounds.
+• Here you can change the application language, manage data-saving preferences, toggle notification sounds, and manage Live Stream settings.

 Ending vs. Logging Out of a Meeting

-- Log Out: If you select Log out from the top-right menu, you will leave the meeting, but the session will remain active for other participants.
+• Leave Meeting: If you select Leave Meeting from the top-right menu, you will leave the meeting, but the session will remain active for other participants.